kevakba/Recommender-Systems/README.md

 Here in this project, I have compared two different recommender system methods viz.
 Matrix Factorization and Neural Network based Matrix Factorization (NeuMF).

 I assume that readers have basic idea about collaborative filtering methods in recommender system.
-Neverthless, let me give you the overview of both the methods and then we will go towards actual results.
+Nevertheless, let me give you the overview of both the methods and then we will go towards actual results.

 ## 1. Matrix Factorization